 - 1. Conducting the study only according to the protocol approved by the IRB. - 2.
 Submitting any change(s) to the protocol and/or consent document(s) to the IRB for review and approval prior to the implementation of the change(s). - 3.
 Ensuring that only persons formally approved by the IRB enroll subjects. - 4.
 Reporting immediately to the IRB any severe adverse reaction or serious problem, whether anticipated or unanticipated. - 5.
-Reporting immediately to the IRB the death of a subject, regardless of cause.

-- 6. Reporting promptly to the IRB any significant findings that become known in the course of the research that might affect the willingness of subjects to participate in the study or, once enrolled, to continue to take part. - 7.
-Timely submission of a progress report at intervals designated by the IRB (but no less than once a year). - 8.
-Timely submission of a request for continued review if a project's activities will extend beyond the one year approval period. - 9.
-Timely notification of a project's completion, total subject enrollment, and location of the results of the study.
+Reporting immediately to the IRB the death of a subject, regardless of cause. - 6.
+Reporting promptly to the IRB any significant findings that become known in the course of the research that might affect the willingness of subjects to participate in the study or, once enrolled, to continue to take part. - 7.
+Timely submission of a request for continued review if a project's activities will extend beyond the one year approval period. - 8.
+Timely notification of a project's completion and total subject enrollment.